 In further news about Amazon making moves in previously untouched industries, an article from CNET this week revealed the tech giant is building its own game streaming service.
 Long gone are the days of going into an Electronics Boutique to purchase a floppy disk or Nintendo cartridge.
 Amazon’s proposed service would forgo the need to buy expensive PCs or consoles, by running the game in data centers and streaming it over the internet to connected devices.

 There are a lot of myths surrounding technology, many of them have a kernel of truth.
 An article from CNET this week helped to expose and debunk some of these myths.
 Here are a few examples: You can’t charge your phone by microwaving it.
 Macs can get viruses.
-Airport x-ray machines cannot wipe the Memory is a blanket term that can mean either RAM or Hard Dr...
-More of a phone or laptop.
+Airport x-ray machines cannot wipe the memory of a phone or laptop.
 And, contrary to my own belief, using a bag of rice isn’t the most effective method for drying out waterlogged devices.
 The show notes have a link to the myth article and a helpful article about how to properly dry your phone.

 Google’s Board of directors, including co-founders Larry Page and Sergey Brin, are embroiled in two more lawsuits this week relating to sexual misconduct claims.
 Both lawsuits claim shareholders should be compensated for loses relating to share prices dropping after it was announced that Google executives received multi-million dollar exit packages.
 These packages were negotiated after the executives in question were found guilty by an internal review of sexual misconduct.
 The second lawsuit, filed Thursday, is based on information obtained from board meeting minutes in 2014 and 2016 and is heavily redacted at the demand of Google’s legal counsel.
 This suit is also seeking significant changes to Google’s corporate governance and stock structure as well as demanding Rubin and other dismissed executives return their severance payments.